The most valuable asset to any business is single handedly its employees. Your employees will complete tasks and drive success like nothing else can.

 Employees on the opposite end of this scale are easy-going, messy and disorganised.
 They are usually great at multitasking, especially when its working towards short-term goals.

-There are other personality tests that measure lots of different traits, to explore them, read this article
+There are other personality tests that measure lots of different traits.

 As you can see, each personality trait offers something different to a team.
 So, is it possible to use these personalities to create a more effective team?